 Eisenhower first started staying at Telegraph Cottage in 1942, when planning Operation Torch, the US invasion of North Africa.
 Frequently working 15 to 18 hour days, Eisenhower had, according to Butcher’s journal, become a man “whose problems frequently [kept] him awake at night.”
-Recognising that he couldn’t go on like this, Eisenhower ordered Butcher to find him a hideout so he could escape what he described as “the four forbidding walls of the Dorchester” (a very grand London hotel).
+Recognising that he couldn’t go on like this, Eisenhower ordered Butcher to find him a hideout so he could escape “the four forbidding walls of the Dorchester,” a very grand London hotel, where he stayed.

 Let’s look at each factor in a little more detail.

 Control is an interesting one.
-This is about deciding how you spend your time, energy and attention.
-For people who feel they don’t have a lot of control over their time, control can be restorative.
-When I left my CEO role, one of the key reasons I chose to start a business rather than move to another CEO role was the desire for greater control over my time.
+This is about deciding how you get to spend your time, energy and attention.
+For people who feel they don’t have a lot of control over their working day, control can be restorative.
+When I left my job as a Chief Executive, one of the key reasons I chose to start a business rather than move to another CEO role was the desire for greater control over my time.

 Mastery experiences are engaging, interesting and mentally absorbing experiences that you do well, or are in the process of learning.
 For people starting or running businesses, mastery experiences are important as they reinforce our self-esteem.
 Dancing and tennis are examples of mastery experiences I enjoy.
-I’m always looking to develop a higher level of mastery in both, but I also find these activities effortlessly absorbing and relaxing.
+I’m always looking to develop a higher level of mastery in both, hence why I have lessons.
+But I also find these activities effortlessly absorbing and relaxing.

 Detachment, the ability to feel disconnected from our business and escape work-related interruptions, is an important factor when it comes to determining how much we recover during breaks.
 Disconnecting from social media and email in the evenings and on weekends is one way of detaching from your business.
 Regular weekends away - in addition to regular holidays - is another.
-That’s why I’m making it a habit to go away every month, even if it’s just overnight.
+That’s why I make it a habit to go out for the day on Saturdays.
 Because I know the detachment that comes from ‘getting away’ promotes greater mental recovery.

-We live in an era where we’re connected to our businesses day and night through mobile technologies.
-The boundaries between business and life are often blurred.
-And it can be hard to take time off, especially in the early days when money is tight.
-But if we want to avoid the negative effects of burnout, it’s essential we leave the cares and pressures of our business behind, however positive they are and build rest and recovery into our routines.
+We live in an era where the boundaries between business, work and life are often blurred.
+It can be hard to take time off, especially in the early days of starting a business and money is tight.
+But if we want to avoid the negative effects of burnout, it’s essential we find ways to leave the cares and pressures of our business behind and build rest and recovery into our everyday routines.

 Did you miss?